elmtree-askmo/cloudcannon-app/content/learn/nursing/what-techniques-can-nurses-use-to-stay-calm-under-pressure-and-manage-their-emotions-effectively.md

 url: /learn/nursing/questions/what-techniques-can-nurses-use-to-stay-calm-under-pressure-and-manage-their-emotions-effectively
 score: -1.0
 related_article1:
-    id: 169543
+    id: 169538
-    title: What are some effective stress reduction techniques that nurses can use to manage stress?
+    title: >-
+        How can self-awareness and reflection contribute to developing emotional intelligence in nursing?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-effective-stress-reduction-techniques-that-nurses-can-use-to-manage-stress
+    url: /learn/nursing/questions/how-can-selfawareness-and-reflection-contribute-to-developing-emotional-intelligence-in-nursing
 related_article2:
-    id: 169539
+    id: 169541
-    title: What techniques can nurses use to regulate their emotions and maintain resilience in stressful situations?
+    title: >-
+        What role does empathy play in providing compassionate care to patients?
     subject: Nursing
-    url: /learn/nursing/questions/what-techniques-can-nurses-use-to-regulate-their-emotions-and-maintain-resilience-in-stressful-situations
+    url: /learn/nursing/questions/what-role-does-empathy-play-in-providing-compassionate-care-to-patients
 related_article3:
-    id: 169546
+    id: 169545
-    title: How can building rapport with patients enhance communication and patient care?
+    title: >-
+        What strategies can nurses use to overcome communication barriers with patients who have language or cognitive disabilities?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-building-rapport-with-patients-enhance-communication-and-patient-care
+    url: /learn/nursing/questions/what-strategies-can-nurses-use-to-overcome-communication-barriers-with-patients-who-have-language-or-cognitive-disabilities
 related_article4:
-    id: 169552
+    id: 169538
+    title: >-
-    title: How can support systems provide emotional and mental support to nurses in their professional roles?
+        How can self-awareness and reflection contribute to developing emotional intelligence in nursing?
     subject: Nursing
-    url: /learn/nursing/questions/how-can-support-systems-provide-emotional-and-mental-support-to-nurses-in-their-professional-roles
+    url: /learn/nursing/questions/how-can-selfawareness-and-reflection-contribute-to-developing-emotional-intelligence-in-nursing
 related_article5:
-    id: 169543
+    id: 169550
-    title: What are some effective stress reduction techniques that nurses can use to manage stress?
+    title: >-
+        How does emotional regulation impact patient trust and outcomes in nursing?
     subject: Nursing
-    url: /learn/nursing/questions/what-are-some-effective-stress-reduction-techniques-that-nurses-can-use-to-manage-stress
+    url: /learn/nursing/questions/how-does-emotional-regulation-impact-patient-trust-and-outcomes-in-nursing
 ---

 &nbsp;